White County, Tennessee

 The 13th Judicial District has established Local Rules for its courts.
 These rules govern issues such as issuing subpoenas, setting a case for trial, etc. A copy of the Local Rules for Circuit Court can be found here.
 A copy of the Local Rules for Chancery Court can be found here.

 In White County, for the 2010-2011 reporting period, there were only 26 tort cases (cases alleging wrongful death or personal injury) filed and none of those cases went to trial.
 For the 2011-2012 reporting period, only two went to trial.
 The injured party lost both of those cases.
 For 2012-2013, 27 tort cases were filed in White County and only one tort case was tried.
 The injured party lost that trial and did not receive any compensation.
 In 2013-2014, 30 tort cases were filed in White County but none went to trial.
-Last year, there was a slight increase in filings with 32 but again none went to trial.
+In 2014-2015, there was a slight increase in filings with 32 but again none went to trial.
+Finally, last year there were 31 cases filed in White County, one case was tried, but the injured party lost their trial.

 Contact Us Today